grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Well, that brings us to the price.
 To make the repairs a priority is not going to be cheap, especially from what I hear about the workers available on the dock."

-"Captain Percy, in this particular case money is a secondary consideration.
+"Captain Percy, in this particular case, money is a secondary consideration.
 Name your price."

 Percy hesitated.
 "How about... three times a standard hull-load fee?"